 Towards the end of Year 9, students undertake one of the most important and exciting phases of their education – the Pathways process.
 The Pathway that you follow will help shape your future, both in education and your career.

-Each year in March/April, we produce our Year 9 Pathway Guide which explains the Key Stage 4 ‘options process’ at Westbourne Academy.
-In 2020, the COVID-19 pandemic meant we were unable to host our usual Year 9 Pathway evening in school.
-Instead we produced a digital guide which contained click-through videos by subject leaders.
-You can view the 2020 Pathway Guide here.
+Each year in April/May, we produce our Year 9 Pathway Guide which explains the Key Stage 4 ‘options process’ at Westbourne Academy.
+You can view the 2023 Year 9 Pathway Guide here.

 The government, universities and employers are placing a greater focus on English, Maths, Science, History, Geography and Languages.
 This suite of subjects is called the English Baccalaureate (EBacc).
 Students wishing to study A levels and go on to university should aim to achieve the ‘gold standard’ – a good pass in English, Maths, two Sciences, History or Geography and a Language.
 Computer Science can count as one of your sciences.